 Our intensive care units also feature Extra Corporeal Membrane Oxygenation (ECMO) for patients who are suffering from severe illness or infection.
 ECMO is a life-saving technique that mimics the natural function of the heart and lungs, allowing an infant or child to rest while natural healing of the affected organs takes place.
-Nicklaus Children's Hospital, formerly Miami Children's Hospital, is the only pediatric care facility in the community to offer this unique ECMO service to its patients.
+Nicklaus Children's Hospital is the only pediatric care facility in the community to offer this unique ECMO service to its patients.

 Our expertise in children allows for us to perform the majority of surgical procedures as same day surgery where the patient is sent home the same day to recover in a familiar setting.
 There are situations where the surgeon will decide to admit the child to the hospital overnight or as long as is necessary to provide the best care possible.

-Nicklaus Children's Hospital, formerly Miami Children's Hospital’s approach to pediatric care involves the patient and the patient’s family, the entire medical and nursing team, and an extensive support system including child life specialists, social workers, volunteers, ‘doctor’ clowns, dog therapy volunteers, magicians, and more.
+Nicklaus Children's Hospital's approach to pediatric care involves the patient and the patient’s family, the entire medical and nursing team, and an extensive support system including child life specialists, social workers, volunteers, ‘doctor’ clowns, dog therapy volunteers, magicians, and more.
 These invaluable team members help to make the experience as pleasant as possible for all surgical patients and their families.

 Preparing the Patient and Family